 Where to stay to hike the Cadini di Misurina viewpoint

-If you’d like to be at the viewpoint for sunrise or sunset then Rifugio Auronzo is the top choice.
+If you’d like to be at the viewpoint for sunrise or sunset, then Rifugio Auronzo is my top choice.
 If you’re not so bothered about when you get there you’ve got many more options.

-Rifugios are the best places to stay to explore the area for a few days.
+Rifugi are the best places to stay to explore the area for a few days.
 They’re also easier on the budget than many other options.
-If you’re just in the Tre Cime area for the day, eat at any of the huts in the area since the food is great at all of them.
+If you’re just in the Tre Cime area for the day, eat at any of the huts in the area since the food is great at all of them (except, ironically, Rifugio Auronzo).

-Lago d’Antorno and Misurina are the closest towns, with Dobbiaco a slightly further 40 minutes drive away.
+Lago d’Antorno and Misurina are the closest towns, with Dobbiaco a slightly further 40-minute drive away.
 Cortina d’Ampezzo is still close enough for a day trip, but I wouldn’t stay here if you want to make it for sunrise.

 BOOKING YOUR TRIP | If you book your trip via my links I will earn a small commission at no extra cost to you, which helps keep me on the road.
 Thanks for your support – Cat.